Vairn/Discworld-Novelette/Occupational_Hazard.md

 "By committing crimes," Detritus said with the sort of blunt logic that made cosmic philosophy suddenly seem very simple.
 "Dat not balance.
 Dat just crime with fancy excuses."

+The door opened again and Constable Reg Shoe entered, still carrying his notebook and looking slightly out of breath despite technically not needing to breathe.

+"Sorry I'm late, Commander.
+I was filing the incident reports from—" He stopped and stared at the three gray figures.
+"Oh.
+Are these the entities that have been causing all the trouble?"

+"WHAT IS THIS?" demanded the first Auditor, apparently even more disturbed by Reg's presence than they had been by Detritus.

+"Constable Reg Shoe, Ankh-Morpork City Watch," Reg replied with professional courtesy.
+"I understand you've been hiring people to kill citizens who didn't die when you thought they should?"

+"THAT ENTITY IS ALREADY DEAD," said the second Auditor, its voice carrying a note of cosmic confusion.

+"Yes, well spotted," Reg said cheerfully.
+"I died several years ago on the barricades during the revolution.
+Very noble cause.
+But the thing is, I'm still here, still doing my job, still serving the public.
+Funny how that works, isn't it?"

+"THIS IS IMPOSSIBLE.
+THE DEAD SHOULD REMAIN DEAD."

+"Says who?"
+Reg consulted his notebook.
+"I've checked the regulations, and there's nothing in municipal law that says being dead disqualifies you from public service.
+In fact, I'd argue that my continued existence proves that your whole cosmic scheduling system is rather inflexible."

+"WE ARE THE AUDITORS OF REALITY.
+WE DEFINE WHAT IS POSSIBLE."

+"Well, you're doing a terrible job of it," Reg said with the sort of professional criticism that civil servants reserved for poorly managed departments.
+"If dead people can keep working, and living people can survive past their scheduled termination dates, then maybe your system needs updating rather than enforcement through murder."

-As the Auditors faded back into whatever dimension they came from—apparently having discovered that cosmic authority was somewhat less impressive when confronted by a troll with a clear understanding of right and wrong—Carrot turned to Vimes with the sort of expression that suggested either admiration or concern for his commander's mental health.
+As the Auditors faded back into whatever dimension they came from—apparently having discovered that cosmic authority was somewhat less impressive when confronted by a troll with a clear understanding of right and wrong and a zombie with strong opinions about administrative competence—Carrot turned to Vimes with the sort of expression that suggested either admiration or concern for his commander's mental health.

 "Commander, do you think that was wise?"